Anxiety Disorder And Other Basic Psychology Words Everyone Should Know

 Diagnosis

-"…taking the time and effort to get an accurate diagnosis will help determine the appropriate treatment.
-The more information you have, the more you will be prepared to work with your mental health professional in understanding what your symptoms may represent." –Mayo Clinic.
+"…[T]aking the time and effort to get an accurate diagnosis will help determine the appropriate treatment.
+The more information you have, the more you will be prepared to work with your mental health professional in understanding what your symptoms may represent." —Mayo Clinic

 Receiving psychological diagnosis

 Receiving a diagnosis can feel scary, comforting, confusing, or cause mixed emotions.
 How you feel about a diagnosis can be a personal experience and may vary based on the individual.
 A diagnosis is often a formal way of identifying one's needs and providing a foundation for treatment.
+In many cases, individuals may be diagnosed with mood disorders, a certain type of personality disorder, or attention-deficit/hyperactivity disorder, depending on the symptoms presented.

 Depending on the condition, psychologists and psychiatrists might approach diagnosis through lab tests or in-depth assessments.
 The criteria for diagnosing many mental health conditions are found in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+Some diagnoses may also consider emotional factors such as emotional intelligence or patterns of unstable relationships.

 Getty/AnnaStills